-- Please note: These funds are for students whose primary major is in the College of Agriculture and Natural resources only.
-Secondary majors, minors and coordinate majors are not eligible for this program.
+The URP funds are for students whose primary major is in the College of Agriculture and Natural Resources (CANR) only.
 Seniors in their last semester before graduation are not eligible for research funds.

-- Please support only one student applicant for this funding source per funding cycle.
+- Request support for only ONE student applicant for this CANR URP funding source per funding cycle.

 - Acquaint your research mentee with the scope of your project.
-Although s/he may have specific duties with a narrow aspect of the work, a vison of the “big picture” helps him/her understand the importance of his/her duties.
+Although students may have specific duties with a narrow aspect of the work, a vision of the big picture helps students understand the importance of their duties.

-- Check in with your research mentee frequently by e-mail or in person.
-Invite him/her to project staff meetings when appropriate.
+- Check in with your research mentee frequently by email or in person and invite to project staff meetings when appropriate.

-- Students are expected to participate in the UURAF within one year of their research experience.
+Students are expected to participate in the University Undergraduate Research and Arts Forum (UURAF) within one year of their research experience.
 Presentations and poster sessions at other professional conferences are encouraged as well.

-- In fall of 2014, the Office of Academic and Student Affairs introduced the CANR Research Round Up, an opportunity for CANR students to present a progress report of their project during the twelfth week of fall and spring semester.
+The CANR Research Round Up is another opportunity for CANR students to present a progress report of their project during their funded research experience.
 This gives the students an opportunity to practice giving a poster session or summary oral presentation to their research peers and mentors.
 Please plan to support your mentee’s efforts at this event.